Assistant Professor and Wellcome Fellow at the Faculty of Public Health and Policy, London School of Hygiene & Tropical Medicine.

-Dr Amrit Kaur Purba is an interdisciplinary social scientist specialising in the digital determinants of health, with expertise in public health, epidemiology, causal inference, and evidence-based policy.
-Her research investigates how digital environments like social media can causally influence adolescent health and wellbeing, and how these factors may contribute to health inequalities at the population level.
+Dr Amrit Kaur Purba is a social epidemiologist specialising in the digital determinants of health.
+Her research examines how digital environments causally influence adolescent health and wellbeing, and how these factors may contribute to health inequalities at the population level.

 Research

-Her research embeds structured engagement with Youth and Policy Advisory Groups, ensuring diverse perspectives shape research priorities and outputs.
-By combining methodological rigour, youth participation, and global collaboration, her work aims to build a sustainable, interdisciplinary ecosystem for understanding and addressing the health impacts of digital environments and the inequalities they may potentially introduce/reinforce.
+Through structured Youth and Policy Advisory Groups, Dr Purba ensures that diverse perspectives shape research priorities and outputs.
+By integrating methodological rigour, participatory practice, and cross-sector collaboration, her work builds the evidence infrastructure needed to respond to rapidly evolving digital environments and the inequalities they may create or reinforce.

 Research Interests